 1. Understanding each others’ intrinsic values is critical to health and happiness of the marriage.
-If you don’t see eye-to-eye on the important issues, you can choose not to get legally married.
+If you don’t see eye-to-eye on the important issues, you can choose not to legally marry.

 To draft a prenuptial agreement, a couple must ask and answer difficult questions.
 Most of the questions revolve around finances, but the answers reveal more than a person’s views about money.

-Will you or I pay spousal support if we legally separate or get divorced?
+Will you or I pay spousal support if we legally separate, divorce or dissolve our domestic partnership?

 Yes.
 If our marriage ends, I’ll give you $1 million for each year of our marriage.

 No. I’m not going to support you if we separate or divorce.

 If you earn more than I do, I would like you to pay monthly spousal support equal to one-half of your net income for a period equal to one-half of the length of our marriage, and vice-versa.

 If I leave my career to become a stay at home mom, and we separate or get divorced, I would like you to pay spousal support until our youngest child graduates from high school, and I return to work earning $10,000 gross monthly or more.
 If I don’t leave my career for kids, I’m healthy, and earn an income similar to yours, I won’t need your support.
 But, if our income differs significantly, whoever earns more should pay the other one-half of the difference for one-half of the length of the marriage.

 2. A wedding ceremony preceded and followed by a marriage license and certificate issued by the government and signed by the betrothed is more than a romantic gesture.
 It’s a legally binding contract governed by state laws.

 3. Too many men and women are emotionally and financially decimated when they separate or divorce.

 If you’re thinking about marriage, I encourage you to:

-- Understand the laws that will govern your marriage and in the event, separation or divorce
+- Understand the laws that will govern your marriage and in the event of a separation or divorce

 - Sign a mutually agreeable and desirable prenuptial agreement